-Therefore, a Public-Private Partnership between Formula One and the New York State, representing Jones Beach, would prove essential in providing a long sought-after solution of a large-scale venue within the New York Tri-State Area target market, where F1 belongs.
+Therefore, a Public-Private Partnership between Formula One and the New York State, representing Jones Beach, would prove essential in providing a long-sought-after solution of a large-scale venue within the New York Tri-State Area target market, where F1 belongs.
 (A core concept of the original presentation of this proposal to Mr. Bernie Ecclestone.)

-Due in part to, the positioning of miles of concrete barriers with 15-foot high catch-fence on both sides of crowded Manhattan streets, and the deafening sound reverberating off the tall buildings, many residential.
-Not to mention the extended road closures, and the race being for the most part, out of sight.
+Due in part to the positioning of miles of concrete barriers with 15-foot high catch-fence on crowded Manhattan streets, and the sound reverberating off the tall buildings, many residential.
+Not to mention the extended road closures and the race being, for the most part, out of sight.

 With regards to who would promote the race?